NREL/EnergyPlus/design/FY2017/NFP-AFNPolygonalWindows.md

       \object-list AirflowNetworkOccupantVentilationControlNames
       \note Enter the name where Occupancy Ventilation Control is required.
 **<span style="color:red;">
-  	A8, \field Equivalent Rectangular Shape Choice </span>**
+  	A8, \field Equivalent Rectangular Method </span>**

       \type choice
-      \key Aspect Ratio from Input
+      \key PolygonHeight
-      \Key Height Based
+      \Key BaseSurfaceAspectRatio
-      \Key Parent Surface Aspect Ratio
+      \Key UserDefinedAspectRatio
-      \default Height Based
+      \default PolygonHeight
       \note This field is applied to a non-rectangular window or door.
 The equivalent shape has
       \note the same area as a polygonal window or door.

 **<span style="color:red;">
-  	N7; \field Aspect Ratio </span>**
+  	N7; \field Equivalent Rectangle Aspect Ratio </span>**
-       \note This field is used when Aspect Ratio from Input is entered in the Equivalent
+       \note This field is used when UserDefinedAspectRatio is entered in the Equivalent
-       \note Rectangular Shape Choice field.
+       \note Rectangular Method field.
        \units dimensionless
        \type real
        \minimum> 0.0